What are the cruciate ligaments in dogs?

 In humans, cruciate ligament injury is usually the result of trauma, hence ACL rupture is a fairly common injury suffered by football players.
 However, in dogs, cruciate ligament damage is most often the result of a degenerative condition, where fibres within the ligament weaken over time, with genuine traumatic damage (in the absence of underlying ligament degeneration) being rather uncommon.
 While it is quite a common condition, the cause remains elusive.
 We do know that certain breeds are more prone, while cruciate ligament problems are very uncommon in others e.g. sighthounds.
 As well as genetics, other factors are thought to also be important, including obesity, hormonal imbalance and the individual dog’s conformation (i.e. how they bare weight through their hindlimbs).

-What are the symptoms of cruciate ligament injury?
+What are the symptoms of cruciate ligament injury in dogs?

 The symptoms can vary from a slight limp to non-wearing lameness, but tend to include the following: